orenbenkiki/loggy/README.md

 logging.

-This is inspired by [simple-logging](https://github.com/Ereski/simple-logging) implementation, with additional features meant to support development of applications (as opposed to libraries).
+This is inspired by [simple-logging](https://github.com/Ereski/simple-logging) implementation, with additional features focusing on development of applications (as opposed to libraries).

 ## Building and Testing